Belieal/flipping-utilities/README.md

 ## Support
-If you notice any bugs or have any suggestions, let us know by making an [issue](https://github.com/Belieal/flipping-utilities/issues) or contact me on Discord (#Belieal6600)!
+If you notice any bugs or have any suggestions, let us know by making an [issue](https://github.com/Belieal/flipping-utilities/issues) or contact us on Discord at (flopping#9667) or (#Belieal6600)!
 I'm also happy to answer any questions that you may have. :)

 # Table of Contents
 - [Features](#features)